wisejoel77/java-portfolio/README.md

 # 🖥️ Java Portfolio

-This repository contains my journey of learning **Java programming**, from the very basics to Object-Oriented Programming, Data Structures, and mini-projects.
+This repository contains my journey of learning **Java programming**, from the very basics to Object-Oriented Programming, Data Structures, mini-projects, and projects.
 It serves both as a **learning journal** and as a **portfolio showcase**.

 ---